Tell us a little about yourself,

 What do you love about where you live now?

 I love the fact that I live in a beautiful 400-year-old Mill House.
 It feels like we are conserving and preserving it for a future generation.
 The original millstream runs alongside the house, and it’s set in a village that made its original fortune from the wool trade.
-We are surrounded by rolling hills and lots of sheep, but it’s a busy village with a strong sense of community, and there is always something going on.
+Rolling hills and lots of sheep surround us, but it’s a busy village with a strong sense of community, and there is always something going on.

 Have you lived anywhere else?